-Kitchen is almost always present in the office.
+The kitchen is almost always present in the office.
 Here, you can find appliances that are made out of different materials and surfaces.
-Ever wonder how your commercial cleaner makes this appliance sparkle and shine like new?
+Ever wonder how your office cleaning makes this appliance sparkle and shines like new?

-Professional hygienic surfaces touch point cleaners have complete knowledge in metal disinfect and stainless steel cleaning.
+Professional hygienic surfaces touchpoint cleaners have complete knowledge in metal disinfection and stainless steel cleaning.
 In this article, we will share with you how our cleaners cover different surfaces like plastic, metal, and stainless steel.

 All you need to do is to fill a spray bottle with tap water and spray the surface a liberal amount on the metal surface.
 Once done, get the microfibre cloth and wipe the water on the surface from left to right to get rid of the dirt and dust that were seated on the surface.

 Using a dry and disinfect microfibre cloth, dry the surface and make sure that you get rid of any moist spots as moisture can attract rust in the future.